 Your credit score isn’t just some arbitrary number that sits in a file somewhere.
 Instead, it’s constantly changing based on how you handle your finances.

 When you pay your bills on time and don’t carry a lot of credit card debt, you should have a good credit score the next time it’s pulled.
-On the other hand, if one of your accounts has gone to collections, you can expect to see your credit score plummet.
+On the other hand, if you have a credit account that has gone to collections, you can expect to see your credit score plummet.

 All of this matters because lenders and other creditors use your credit score to determine how likely you are to repay a potential loan.
 If you have a good credit score, lenders determine that you are creditworthy.
 They’re more likely to approve your loan application and offer you favorable interest rates and terms.

 So, what is a bad credit score?

 Most financial experts define a bad credit score as anything below 600.
 However, each lender has its own standards when reviewing applications.
 The average American has a credit score of 716, which helps put the range into perspective.

 If you have poor credit, you’ve probably had a combination of negative items on your credit report.
 These can be missed payments, delinquencies, or maybe even a bankruptcy or foreclosure.

 You can always request a free credit report to figure out what exactly is keeping your credit score so low.
 We recommend checking your credit report every year.

-Federal law allows you access to a free copy of your credit reports from each of the three major credit bureaus every twelve months.
+Federal law allows you access to a free copy of your credit reports from each of the three credit bureaus every twelve months.
 So, there’s no reason not to take advantage of this benefit.
 Just visit AnnualCreditReport.com to request your copies from Equifax, Experian, and TransUnion.